sesam-community/connector-cli/README.md

 system.json
 ```

-## Re-using templates across datatypes
+## Re-use templates across datatypes
-You can re-use templates across datatypes by referring to the same template in multiple datatypes.
+You can re-use templates across datatypes by using the same template on multiple datatypes.
 In order to do development, only the datatype that has a template that matches the name of the datatype is used during collapse.
 The other datatypes are silently ignored.

 ```commandline
 $ cat manifest.json